Majax12/Abhishek-Portfolio/README.md

 ### Word Cloud Generator

-* Created a simple script where you submit a csv and it will generate a wordcloud
+* Created a simple script where you submit a csv and it generates a wordcloud
 * You can also set the minimum word frequency to modify the wordcloud

 ### Submissions Per hour for top 5 Subreddits - Reddit API